Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 SRA By-Elections may take place several times throughout the year, if spots on the SRA become available outside of the SRA General Election process.
 As such, these elections are run as needed to ensure that each caucus is fully filled.

-You can find more information about SRA here
+You can find more information about SRA here.

 Important Dates:

-All Candidates Meeting: October 11, 2024*
+All Candidates Meeting: January 31, 2025*

 *This meeting is mandatory.